joaonuno/tree-model-js/README.md

 Manipulate and traverse tree-like structures in javascript.

-For download, API and demos, please [visit tree-model-js website](http://jnuno.com/tree-model-js).
+For download and demos, please [visit TreeModel website](http://jnuno.com/tree-model-js).

-## Instalation
+## Installation

 ### Node
-TreeModel is available as a npm module so you can install it with `npm install tree-model` and use it in your script:
+TreeModel is available as an npm module so you can install it with `npm install tree-model` and use it in your script:

 ```
 var TreeModel = require('tree-model'),